What is a Brow Lift?

 Forehead Lift Procedure

 A forehead lift usually takes about one to two hours to perform.
-Either general anesthesia or IV sedation is used.
+Typically for maximal comfort and safety, this procedure will be performed using general anesthesia administered by an Anesthesiologist.
 Depending on the brow lift technique, one long incision or a series of small incisions is made.
-Dr. Schaffer moves and repositions the tissue and muscle if necessary.
+Dr. Schaffer moves and repositions the tissue, removes an excess skin and if necessary some wrinkle causing muscle.

 A brow lift can be performed with several other procedures, both surgical and nonsurgical.
 A common combination is to lift the brows and the eyelids during the same procedure.
 This combination addresses more extensive signs of aging in the upper region of the face.

-Patients also often add nonsurgical treatments such as skin resurfacing or dermal fillers to their brow lift.
+Patients also often add nonsurgical treatments such as Botox or dermal fillers to their brow lift.
 We develop a treatment plan around your needs and desired outcome.

 Care must be taken during the first several weeks of recovery not to disturb incisions as they heal.
 Strenuous exercise that increases the heart rate to over 100 beats per minute needs to be postponed until incisions have healed and been observed by Dr. Schaffer.
 If you have questions about specific activities after a brow lift, please contact our office for assistance.